Kali-Decoder/Kali-Decoder/README.md

 enjoy learning languages and developing some non-existing outcomes to solve real-life problems.
 I’m excited to work on different projects along with the people around me.

-- I’m currently working on Web Development.
-- I’m currently learning NodeJS and Ethereum Blockchain Development .
+- I’m currently working in a ZOTH Comapny as Full Stack Developer .

   <br/>
   <br/>I am currently an active moderator for [markdown-badges](https://github.com/Ileriayo/markdown-badges) repository.
 Would love collaborating on other open-source projects :)